 12. Decorate rich.
 Think function, comfort, style and longevity when choosing outdoor furnishings.
 As with decorating any space, choose a color palette and style – preferably ones that complements your home – and stick with it.
 Define areas with indoor-outdoor rugs and soften with occasional tables – ceramic garden stools are nice because they can provide extra seating for small folks – and incorporate indoor-outdoor pillows and potted plants.
 For upholstered furniture, invest in furniture covers and perhaps a decorative bench with an open-close top in which to store it.
 If you have to retrieve and return covers to a shed or garage that isn’t conveniently located, you won’t use them.

 Chris Ettel is founding partner of VB Homes.
-He serves on the Tidewater Builders Association board of directors, served as past chairman of the TBA Remodelers Council and is a longtime board member of the Virginia Beach Public Schools Education Foundation.
-For more information, go to www.vbhomesliving.com.
+He serves on the Tidewater Builders Association board of directors, serves as past chairman of the TBA Remodelers Council and is a longtime board member of the Virginia Beach Public Schools Education Foundation.
+For more information, contact Chris@vbhomesliving.com or go to http://www.vbhomesliving.com.